-The department organises trips and talks, for example to EGX to look at the new games being showcased and the indie and retro developments.
-We have also visited Teesside University to learn more about progressive web apps and develop rapid prototyping skills within storyboarding.
+For example, the department organises trips and talks to EGX to look at the new games being showcased and the indie and retro developments.
+We have also visited Teesside University to learn about progressive web apps and develop rapid prototyping skills within storyboarding.

 We teach all the latest skills and techniques in vibrant, exciting spaces.
 Facilities include industry-standard software and equipment within specialist creative art workshops.
-Students have access to specialised art studios and dedicated Mac suites, and you will be taught how to use a variety of digital software.
+Students can access specialised art studios and dedicated Mac suites, and you will be taught how to use various digital software.

-With consumers demanding a constant stream of high-quality content, media companies are investing in digital technologies and a workforce that allows them to compete in this innovative and fast-moving sector.
+With consumers demanding a constant stream of high-quality content, media companies invest in digital technologies and a workforce that allows them to compete in this innovative and fast-moving sector.

-Prior to the 2020 national lockdown, Britons were already among the biggest global video game consumers - market intelligence company Newzoo reported that as many as 37.3 million people in the UK play video games.
+Before the 2020 national lockdown, Britons were already among the most significant global video game consumers - market intelligence company Newzoo reported that as many as 37.3 million people in the UK play video games.
 However, the Entertainment Retailers Association (ERA) has revealed how sales are now at record levels - increasing by nearly 15% compared to the previous year - as people inevitably turned to other forms of entertainment they could easily access at home.

-This substantial amount of revenue was driven by digital gaming, which accounted for £3.6billion.
-Players increasingly chose to purchase digital subscriptions, direct to console games and downloads rather than physical media.
+This substantial revenue was driven by digital gaming, which accounted for £3.6 billion.
+Players increasingly chose to purchase digital subscriptions, direct-to-console games and downloads rather than physical media.

-Trade association TIGA has reported that the nation’s games development workforce is now 18,279 strong - up by over 12% from November 2018 to April 2020 - the fastest growth it has recorded (Prospects).
+Trade" association TIGA has reported that the nation’s development workforce is now 18,279 strong - up by over 12% from November 2018 to April 2020 - the fastest growth it has recorded (Prospects).

 Meet your tutor